Expert advice on how to repair toilet problems, including leaks, clogs, runs, and more.

 If waste water drains from the toilet, you’ve probably managed to break the clog loose.
 Gradually pour about a gallon of water from a bucket into the toilet to flush it.

 3 Use a toilet (“closet”) auger.
-If a plunger doesn’t do the job, you can attempt to snake out the toilet with a closet auger (named after “water closet,” a plumbing term for toilet), which will reach down about 3 feet.
+If a plunger doesn’t do the job, you can attempt to snake out the toilet with a closet auger (available on Amazon) which will reach down about 3 feet.
+(This tool is named after “water closet,” a plumbing term for toilet.)

-Work the end of it down into the drain hole, turning the handle clockwise until the cable won’t go any further.
+Work the end of the auger down into the drain hole, turning the handle clockwise until the cable won’t go any further.
 Then push it repeatedly to dislodge and hopefully extract the clog.

 If the auger seems to have hooked onto the obstacle, try pulling it out.
 If it seems balky, work it back and forth carefully so as not to scratch or break the porcelain.
 If you are able to break through the clog, plunge the toilet again.
 Here is a helpful video that shows how to properly use a toilet auger:

 You can use a longer drain auger (plumbing “snake”) to reach a deeper clog, but you won’t be able to work it through the drain unless you remove the toilet first.
 (For information on how to remove and replace a toilet, see How to Install a Toilet.)
 Often, an easier route is to work a long plumbing auger through a nearby clean-out or vent pipe.

 4 Snake the main drain.
 If your plumbing system has a clog that is causing sewage to back up into other fixtures when the toilet is flushed, you can attempt to snake out the main drainpipes yourself with a long drain auger.
 (For more about how to do this, see How to Snake a Drain Clog.)

 Inexpensive drain augers are available for purchase, or you can rent a high-powered model from a tool rental supplier.
 If this is more than you want to attempt, call a plumber or drain-clearing service.